Idnan/idnan.github.io/blog/_posts/2017-01-28-elasticsearch-search-as-you-type.md

     London Fields
 ```

 And this is how we can implement "search as you type" service.
 Follow up with the questions and comments in the section below.
-Also, I would love to hear how you are using Elasticsearch in your system.
+Also, I would love to hear how you are using elasticsearch in your system.